 - Virtual networking can be fun and easier for some than networking in person.
 Plus, by checking out attendees’ virtual profiles first, you can quickly identify the new contacts that will be most valuable to you.

 - Save on travel, accommodation expenses and time away from the desk, whilst getting many of the same benefits.

 Have the registration rates changed with the event going virtual?

 The rates have been reduced for the virtual event.
 Visit the Fees and registration page for more details.

 I was registered to attend the face-to-face event on 18–20 May 2020.
 What will happen to my registration?

 We will be in touch to discuss this with you.
 If you confirm that you would like to attend the virtual event, we will transfer your registration and process a partial refund based on the new rates.
-If you cannot attend the virtual event, you can transfer your registration to Hazards 31 (being held on 19–21 May 2021 in Manchester, UK) or cancel it without penalty and receive a full refund.
+If you cannot attend this year, you can transfer your registration to Hazards 31 (also being held virtually in November 2021) or cancel it without penalty and receive a full refund.